 - Sponsors pay for promoting themselves to runners and spectators and if there is no event they have no reason to pay for it.

-I purchased a Refund Protect service.
+I purchased a Refund Protect upgrade.
 Can I claim a refund?

 Event cancellations and travel bans imposed by national or international body or agency are not covered under this service.
 This COVID-19 FAQ page can give you more information on COVID-19 related claims https://www.refundprotect.me/member-wording/coronavirus